 While getting married can be one of the most joyful experiences of your life, you never know what the future holds for you and your spouse.
 However, a great way to protect the financial future of both parties is to establish a prenuptial or postnuptial agreement.
 It is important to understand that these matrimonial agreements are not only enforced in the event of a divorce, but they can determine how property and assets acquired during the marriage will be fairly handled.

-At Lowe, Stein, Hoffman, Allweiss & Hauver L.L.P., our New Orleans prenuptial and postnuptial agreement lawyers assist couples who are preparing for their marriage or couples whose circumstances have changed during their marriage which require the specific protections afforded by prenuptial or postnuptial agreements.
+At Lowe Stein, LLC, our New Orleans prenuptial and postnuptial agreement lawyers assist couples who are preparing for their marriage or couples whose circumstances have changed during their marriage which require the specific protections afforded by prenuptial or postnuptial agreements.
 With more than 40 years of experience, we have the complete knowledge of Louisiana family laws to explore all of your legal options and obtain the results you desire.

 The purpose of a prenup (or “matrimonial agreement”) is to designate prior to the marriage which assets and debts will be considered personal property, in the event of a divorce.
 Any assets that are not considered personal property are usually considered community property during a divorce, which means it can be divided between both parties during the property division phase of the divorce proceedings.